-It is convenient for users to create, modify, edit, add and delete digital Contacts in the current channel, or to copy ham contacts to the contact list, which is convenient for you to call an associated contact on a specified channel for communication.
-If necessary, you can create, modify, edit, add, delete friend's contacts in the contact list.
-The capacity of this contact list can reach up to 2000 private contacts, including 'Contact name' (call sign or Talk group), 'Contact ID' (DMR ID) and 'Call Type' (mainly 'Private Call' or 'Group Call').
+It is convenient for users to create, modify, edit, add and delete digital Contacts in the current channel, or to copy ham contacts or Ham groups to the contact list, which is convenient for you to call an associated contact or talk group on a specified channel for communication.
+If necessary, you can create, modify, edit, add, delete the contacts and groups that are in your 'Contact list'.
+The capacity of this contact list can reach up to 2000 private contacts or groups, including 'Contact name' (call sign or Talk group), 'Contact ID' (DMR ID) and 'Call Type' (mainly 'Private Call' or 'Group Call').